One of the most famous races of all time is back for it’s 41st running (pun intended)… the London Marathon.

 How will this year’s event differ?

-This years event will be slightly different from the previous years due to the current circumstances regarding the Covid-19 pandemic.
+This years event will be slightly different from last due to the current circumstances regarding the Covid-19 pandemic.

 Who to look out for this year?